October 7, 2023

-The mission of Hamas, mandated by its charter, is anti-Semitic, anti-Israel, and anti-Western.
-In the last quarter-century, the Gaza-based terrorist group has carried out more than 80 suicide attacks in Israel, murdering approximately 1,000 Israelis.
+The mission of Hamas, mandated by its charter, is antisemitic, anti-Israel, and anti-Western.
+In the last quarter-century, the Gaza-based terrorist group has carried out nearly 100 suicide attacks in Israel, murdering approximately 1,000 Israelis.
+That number rose dramatically on Saturday.

 In addition to being the de facto government of the Gaza Strip, Hamas also purports to be a social service provider, a military movement, and a religious faction.
 But the four faces of Hamas, or the Islamic Resistance Movement, mask a terrorist organization that seeks to eradicate all Jews.